Kate Craig: Performance groups

-In 1974, Craig was a founding member of the "ettes", a women's "post feminist" performance group.
-They performed as the "Peanettes" during Mr. Peanut's campaign for mayor of Vancouver.
+In 1974, Craig was a founding member of the "ettes", a women's "postfeminist" performance group.
+They performed as the "Peanettes", a chorus of female peanut characters who each held a letter to spell the word "peanut", during Mr. Peanut's campaign for mayor of Vancouver.
 They also performed as the Coconettes and the Vignettes in 1975.
 She was a founder of the Lux Radio Players in 1974, a group involved in the collaborative writing and production of radio plays performed for live audiences and broadcast throughout North America over community radio stations until 1977.
 She was also a founding member of The Canadian Shadow Players in 1976, performing nationally and internationally until 1986.